mvd4/vulkan_cpp_tutorial/docs/lesson 14.md

 - since we won't use tesselation, `setPTesselationState` is not of any interest for us right now
 - `pViewportState_` specifies the configurable part of the primitive assembly stage.
 As described above, this is controlling how 3D world coordinates are converted into 2D framebuffer coordinates.
 - `pRasterizationState_` is hopefully self-explanatory again
 - multisampling is a technique to improve the visual quality, especially of edges, by computing multiple fragments per screen pixel and then outputting an average.
-We'll definitely look at this later in this series, but for now we can ignore `setPMultisampleState`
+We won't be using this feature until later in this series, however, Vulkan requires us to define and set a `pMultisampleState_`.
 - we also won't need `pDepthStencilState_` for now as we're only going to draw a single triangle initially and therefore don't have to deal with depth testing yet
 - `pColorBlendState_` is important again but should be conceptually clear as well
 - in general pipelines in Vulkan are fixed, which means that you cannot change them after creation.
 That has a lot of advantages for the drivers ability to optimize the pipeline performance.
 But the flip-side of that is that you have to re-create the pipeline every time parts of the configuration change.
 That would be very wasteful in a scenario where such changes happen frequently.
 Therefore Vulkan allows you to mark parts of the pipeline as dynamic upfront, so that you can apply changes without having to recreate the whole pipeline.
 Our pipeline will not be changing, so we will ignore `setPDynamicState`